henry4k/konstrukt/documentation/Coordinates.md

 ===========

-A short excursion on how to work with coordinates in graphics programming and what needs to be remembered when working with these in Apoapsis:
+A short excursion on how to work with coordinates in graphics programming and what needs to be remembered when working with these in Konstrukt:

 Handedness
 ----------

-Apoapsis uses a left handed coordinate system.
+Konstrukt uses a left handed coordinate system.

 That means:
 Given your actor stands at the worlds origin, with no rotation or whatsoever.